The Ravens have made it to the Super Bowl! While I am and

 1/2 cup unsalted butter

-4 -6 cups confectioners' sugar (depending on sweetness desired)
+4 -6 cups confectioners' sugar (depending on sweetness

 1 teaspoon vanilla extract